10 Cybersecurity Myths That Break DPDP Compliance (2026 Guide)

 • Regulatory penalties

-• Operational disruptions
+• Operational disruption

 • Loss of customer trust

-Myth 1: Are Security Tools Enough for DPDP Compliance?
+Myth 1: Security Tools Alone Ensure Compliance

-• Misconfigured or outdated
+• Misconfigured tools

-• Not aligned with business processes
+• No alignment with business processes

-What DPDP Requires
+What DPDP requires:

 • Continuous monitoring

-• Regular vulnerability assessments
+• Risk assessments

 • Security audits